Contextflo Blog

 We let Claude Fable analyze football penalty data.
 Here's what it found

-Planet Money just ran an episode on the game theory of penalty kicks, pegged to Messi's miss at the World Cup.
-The claim: every penalty taker has a good side and a bad side, and if you always shoot your good side, keepers figure you out.
-So pros mix, not just randomly but in exactly the right proportions, so that neither side scores better than the other and the keeper has nothing to exploit.
+Every penalty taker has a good side and a bad side.
+Always shoot your good side and keepers figure you out, so pros mix — not randomly, but in exactly the proportions where neither side scores better than the other and the keeper has nothing to exploit.
 Economists call it a mixed strategy, and the famous studies say pros execute it almost perfectly.

-That is a testable claim, and it happens to be checkable: StatsBomb publishes open event data that records every shot with its end location in three dimensions.
+StatsBomb publishes open event data recording every shot with its end location in three dimensions.
 So instead of nodding along, we asked.
 The whole analysis below happened in one Claude session.

 The data and the queries

-The dataset is StatsBomb Open Data loaded into BigQuery: 14 tables covering roughly 3,960 matches across 24 competitions, every on-ball event recorded.
+StatsBomb Open Data loaded into BigQuery: 14 tables covering roughly 3,960 matches across 24 competitions played between 1958 and 2025, every on-ball event recorded.
 In StatsBomb coordinates the goal mouth spans y 36 to 44 (eight yards wide) and the crossbar sits at z 2.67.
-Penalties are just shots where shot_type_name = 'Penalty'.
+Penalties are shots where shot_type_name = 'Penalty'.
 There are 1,557 of them.

-The question was typed in exactly as you would say it out loud:
+The question went in exactly as you would say it out loud:

 Two queries answered it.
 The first splits the goal into six zones, three across and two heights: